Pylons/pyramid_openapi3/README.md

 We do our best to follow the rules below.

-* Support the latest few releases of Python, currently Python 3.7, 3.8, and 3.9.
+* Support the latest few releases of Python, currently Python 3.7 through 3.11.
 * Support the latest few releases of Pyramid, currently 1.10.7 through 2.0.
 * Support the latest few releases of `openapi-core`, currently 0.13.4 through 0.13.8.
-* See `Pipfile.lock` for a frozen-in-time known-good-set of all dependencies.
+* See `poetry.lock` for a frozen-in-time known-good-set of all dependencies.

 ## Use in the wild